Mithun1508/Mithun1508/README.md

  👯 I’m looking to collaborate on open-source projects On GitHub and willing to work on cutting edge technologies

- 💻  I am very precise and more presentable in Expressing My ideas/thought Process thinking out of box and getting tasks done
+ 💻  I am very precise and more presentable in Expressing My ideas/thought Process doing Static Code Analysis thinking out of box and getting tasks done

 # Software development